people concertina thumbs

 Director’s role

-• The directors of an insolvent company must seek advice from a licensed Insolvency Practitioner (IP).
-With the help of the IP, they can determine whether to rescue or close the company.
+• The directors of an insolvent company must seek advice from a licensed Insolvency Practitioner (IP) once they become aware that the company is insolvent.
+With the help of the insolvency practitioner, they can determine whether to rescue or close the company.

-• When a company enters liquidation, the directors lose control of the business but must cooperate with the liquidator by handing over company records and attending an interview as required.
+• When a company enters liquidation, the directors lose control of the business but must co-operate with the appointed insolvency practitioner by handing over company records and providing information as required.

 Does insolvency always lead to liquidation?